data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

 ### Deleting a node

 We can delete a node or edge in openCypher.
-We first use the MATCH clause to specify the node of interest and use the DELETE keyword to delete it.
+We first use the `MATCH` clause to specify the node of interest and use the `DELETE` clause to delete it.
 We follow the syntax below.

 ```